Nuclear and Radiological Attack

 - Learn about the university's evacuation plans.
 Such plans may include evacuation routes, relocation sites, how the public will be notified and transportation options for people who do not own cars and those who have special needs.

 - Acquire other emergency preparedness booklets that you may need.
-Contact Environmental Health and Safety Services or visit the web site to obtain further information.
+Contact Environmental Health and Safety Services to obtain further information.

 - If you hear an attack warning: